vishwajitsarnobat/SIH-Smart-Contracts/README.md

 # sih_smart_contract

+note:

+1. in code, comment wherever it makes sense and to explain why and how something works. makes it easier to understand
+2. keep naming convention and names consistent

 (put a tick besides ones that are done.
 V besides one vishwajit will do, Y besides ones yateen will do)
 #to do now: